frontendbabel/frontendbabel.github.com/src/documents/articles/developing-cross-browser-extensions.html.md

   README.md
 ```

-`build` and `dist` folders are generic and correspondingly contain source code and application for distribution.
+`build` and `dist` folders are generic and contain source code and application for distribution, respectively.

 `css`, `img`, and `js` hold source code of the application.